-Prepared by the Ontario Humanities Council on
+Prepared by the International Council on Rhetoric, Argumentation, and Philosophy

 The language of argumentation is replete with technical terms – and the list keeps growing.
 To be conversant in the field, it is no longer enough simply to know about standpoints and stages, backing and warrant, dialectical tiers, dialogue games, and argument schemes.
 Today’s argumentation theorists also need to be able to tell their ennis from a hoaglund.
 What does it mean when you are told that your argument could still use some fogelin’ around the edges, that it’s too kauf-filled, or that there are not enough gilberts?
 Is it good to be told your arguments are very hansen or quite zarefsky?
 Is a krabbe dangerous?
 And what is a tony-blair?
 No one wants the embarrassment of not even knowing what it means to be charged with being lost in the Woods without a walton map.
 Argumentation can be a pretty finocchiaro business.